abdibrokhim/Cerbos-Fine-Grained-Access-Control-in-Days-NOT-Months/README.md

 And that's just the start—more languages are on the way!

 #### **One-Line Authorization Made Simple**
 Cerbos takes the hassle out of authorization with an intuitive approach that reduces boilerplate and keeps your code clean.
-Here's a simple example:
+Here's a simple example in Rust:

 *before Cerbos:*